 This experience of being left alone in pain and illness, has been very common in my mothering journey.
 And it happens to many mothers.
 There are no sick days and maybe because we do manage, everyone becomes accustomed to that we will.

-And my concussion made me weepy and extra tender, and I spiraled down feeling the despair of having lived here for five years now and still not having much community around me.
-I felt that no one cared about me and never would and I grieved that even though I had devoted myself to creating the family I never had, in this western world, my two eldest children were miles away.
+My concussion made me weepy and extra tender, and I spiraled down feeling the despair of having lived here for five years now and still not having much community around me.
+I felt that no one cared about me and I grieved that even though I had devoted myself to creating the family I never had, in this western world, my two eldest children were miles away.
 I cried for days with this heartache, a grief so old and deep.
 My little girl’s dream of finally having a family, dashed.

-Initially, I kept trying to think of who I could reach out to, and I did reach out to some local friends who were kind and helpful but they were very busy, as everyone is in our nuclear structures and the hustle.
+Initially, through my brain fog, I kept trying to think of who I could reach out to, and I did reach out to some local friends who were kind and helpful but they were very busy, as everyone is in our nuclear structures and the hustle.

 I kept thinking, ‘what did I do wrong? what can I do to feel more community here?’

-But I was internalizing it as something wrong with me as it always had felt over the many years of being passed around in foster care.
-I kept hearing, “I am all alone, nobody is here for me” a despairing internal wail and deep existential pain.
+But I was internalizing it as something wrong with me, as it always had felt over the many years of being passed around in foster care.
+I kept hearing, “I am all alone, nobody is here for me” a despairing internal wail and deep existential pain, a tender old wounded narrative.

 And I finally remembered that I had begun my life, as a two months early preemie, in an old school incubator before skin on skin and sensitivity to newborns was recognized.